sharath3001/21DaysChallenge_Python/README.md

 Day 9: Learnt about functions in python, passing positional and keyword arguments to function and default value parameters in function.
 Day 10: Learnt about function returns and scopes.
 Day 11: Learnt more in detail about functions and learnt about tuples and dictionary.
+Day 12: Learnt about importing modules in python.